 For most of my childhood, the three main activities were reading, sports, and video games.
 In the eyes of my parents, one of those things was awesome, one was healthy, and one was an embarrassing waste of time.
 What could I say?
 I liked what I liked, and what I really, really liked were the cutting-edge-for-their-time, 8-bit translated Japanese RPG’s.

 To this day I still carry a sort of embarrassment for playing video games, a reflexive sense of, “you’re wasting your life inside, playing on that thing,” that was shamed into us early and often; and sure, everything of course in moderation.
-But there is also a part of me that knows and always knew the truth: it isn’t that video games are changing, it’s that perception is finally catching up to reality.
+But there is also a part of me that knows and always knew the truth: It isn’t that video games are changing; it’s that perception is finally catching up to reality.
 This is, and always has been, an artistic medium.
-All those little unlined faces, sitting cross-legged in the glow of the television, unfolding a living adventure to Motoaki Takenouchi’s piano compositions — They knew it was beautiful.
-It didn’t matter if anyone else understood.
-There’s a moral in there, somewhere, about giving a fuck what other people think.
+All those little unlined faces, sitting cross-legged in the glow of the television, unfolding a living adventure to Motoaki Takenouchi’s piano compositions?
+They knew it was beautiful; it didn’t matter that nobody else understood.
+There’s a moral in here, somewhere, about giving a fuck what other people think.